janvonrickenbach/Chaco_wxPhoenix_py3/README.rst

   :target: https://coveralls.io/r/enthought/chaco?branch=master
   :alt: Test coverage

+This is a fork of the Chaco Package that adds support wxPythonPhoenix and Python3

 Chaco is a Python plotting application toolkit that facilitates writing plotting applications at all levels of complexity, from simple scripts with